Methanococcus maripaludis: Methanogenesis

+The demethylation of methyl-S-CoM(Step 4) and the transfer of a methyl group from methyl-THMPT to coenzyme M (Step 3) make up for the major energy demands of M. maripaludis.

 Nitrogen

 M. maripaludis uses three sources of nitrogen: ammonia, alanine, and dinitrogen with ammonia.
 Nitrogen assimilation occurs in the bacteria through ammonia when an inorganic nitrogen compound is converted to an organic nitrogen compound.
 In M. maripaludis, glutamine synthetase is used to make glutamine from glutamate and ammonia.
 The glutamine created then is sent to continue through protein synthesis.

 M. maripaludis uses alanine racemase and alanine permease for alanine uptake.
 A racemase enzyme is used to convert the inversion of stereochemistry within the molecule while a permease is a protein that catalyzes the transport of a molecule across the membrane.

 Free N_{2} fixation is well established in M. maripaludis.
 M. maripaludis contains a multiprotein nitrogen complex containing an Fe protein and a MoFe.
 The ferredoxin is reduced and reduces the oxidized Fe, stripping the Fe of its electrons in the presence of N_{2}.
 The now reduced Fe protein is oxidized by ATP, reducing the MoFe protein.
 The MoFe protein then reduces N_{2} to ammonia.
 This reductive step uses the electrons from the reduced ferredoxin which requires high amounts of energy.
 N_{2} fixation is unfavorable in M. maripaludis because of the high energy demand, so it is common for a cell to not activate this fixation pathway when ammonia and alanine are available.